lightningMcQueen-95/weatherguard-admin/README.md

 └── common/      shared guards (JWT, roles), decorators, schemas
 ```

-Each module is self-contained and only exports what other modules need
-(e.g. `UsersModule` exports `UsersService`, nothing else reaches into its
-internals). `AlertsModule` is the only place that combines `UsersService`,
-`WeatherService`, and `TelegramService` — that composition is intentional,
-since dispatching an alert is the one operation that genuinely needs all
+Each module is self-contained and only exports what other modules need. `AlertsModule` is the only place that combines `UsersService`, `WeatherService`, and `TelegramService` — that composition is intentional, since dispatching an alert is the one operation that genuinely needs all three.

-three.
+---

 ## Data flow: how only approved users receive alerts

-This is the part worth being explicit about, since it's the core security
-property of the whole system.

 **There is exactly one query that decides who gets an alert:**